AntonLueders/MagneticFriction/docs/Examples.md

 **6) Plot orientation over time**

 Copy the file **Example_Angle_Over_Time.m** (see example folder) into the folder with the **.mat** files and execute the example MATLAB script.
 If the same slider-substrate separations as in the other examples are used, three plots should pop up.
 Each of these plots shows the orientation angle of the magnetic moment in the middle of the slider.
 On the x-axis, the time is given in seconds.
 On the y-axis, the angles are depicted.
-Note that the angle is always folded back to the interval [0,2$\pi$].
+Note that the angle is always folded back to the interval [0,2$` \pi `$].

 [1] *Nonmonotonic Magnetic Friction from Collective Rotor Dynamics* by Hongri Gu, Anton Lüders, and Clemens Bechinger.